snadim02/snadim02.github.io/_posts/2025-03-15-master-bedroom.md

 ![Master Bedroom Digital Piano](../assets/img/masterbed-music1.jpg){: .mx-auto.d-block :}

-I found a [stand for our digital piano on Etsy](https://www.etsy.com/listing/1664543133/mid-century-modern-piano-keyboard-stand) (*not* that I recommend it) and a [piano bench](https://www.amazon.com/dp/B07BJ4DW86) to store music in these [sheet music organizers](https://www.amazon.com/dp/B08R8SW845).
+I found a [stand for our digital piano on Etsy](https://www.etsy.com/listing/1664543133/mid-century-modern-piano-keyboard-stand) (*not* that I recommend it) and a [piano bench](https://www.amazon.com/dp/B07BJ4DW86) to store music in these [sheet music organizers](https://www.amazon.com/dp/B08R8SW845). :point_down:

 ![Master Bedroom Sheet Music](../assets/img/masterbed-sheetmusic.jpg){: .mx-auto.d-block :}

 :eyes: What you *didn't see* was the recording equipment :studio_microphone: :headphones:, amplifier :radio: and ukelele that are now stored in the bedside tables out of sight (but within reach).
-The accordion and keyboard travel case fit under the bed :accordion: :musical_keyboard:!
+The accordion and keyboard travel case fit under the bed. :accordion: :musical_keyboard: *We did it!*

 ## Cost